Yan Gomes Player Props: Cubs vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.32 team ERA that ranks 17th across all league pitching staffs.
+- The Red Sox have a 4.30 team ERA that ranks 17th among all MLB pitching staffs.

-- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (117 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 119 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- Bello (6-5) takes the mound for the Red Sox in his 15th start of the season.
-He's put together a 3.04 ERA in 80 2/3 innings pitched, with 70 strikeouts.
+- Paxton makes the start for the Red Sox, his 11th of the season.
+He is 5-1 with a 2.73 ERA and 64 strikeouts in 56 2/3 innings pitched.

-- In his last time out on Wednesday, July 5 against the Texas Rangers, the right-hander threw seven innings, allowing two earned runs while surrendering eight hits.
+- The lefty's most recent appearance came on Saturday against the Oakland Athletics, when he threw six innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.